davehunt/pytest-mozwebqa/README.md

 baseurl: 'http://www.example.com'
 ```

-Alternatively, you can reimplement the `base_url` py.text fixture.
+Alternatively, you can reimplement the `base_url` py.test fixture.
 This allows
 the value of the base URL to be controlled by your tests.
 A common use for
 this is when you want to run tests against a local copy of your application
 that's started by your test framework: